I'm Coming Home (Johnny Mathis song)

 "I'm Coming Home" is the title track from the 1973 album by Johnny Mathis.
 The song was written by Thom Bell and Linda Creed.

 Chart performance

 "I'm Coming Home" was Mathis' only release as a solo artist to make it to number one on the Billboard Easy Listening chart.
 "I'm Coming Home" went to number one for a single week in September 1973.
 The single was also a minor pop hit; it peaked at number seventy-five on the Billboard Hot 100.

 Cover versions

-The Spinners re-recorded the song for their 1974 album, Mighty Love.
+The Spinners re-recorded the song for their 1974 album, Mighty Love, on which writers Thom Bell and Linda Creed also worked.
 Their version peaked at number eighteen on the Billboard Hot 100 and number three on the Hot Soul Singles chart.